stelar-eu/klms-core-components-setup/data-catalog/README.md

-# Docker Compose setup for CKAN
+# Docker Compose setup for Data Catalog in CKAN

 * [Overview](#overview)